Wigner-GPU-Lab/SYCL-PRNG/README.md

 ## Setup

-SYCL-RNG uses CMake as its build system and unit test framework.
-SYCL-RNG has no dependencies, other than a SYCL SDK, which the library tries to find on it's own via designated CMake features.
+SYCL-PRNG uses CMake as its build system and unit test framework.
+SYCL-PRNG has no dependencies, other than a SYCL SDK, which the library tries to find on it's own via designated CMake features.
 By default, the tests and library will be built, but not the benchmarks.

 Please note, that if your development environment is not set up to find your SYCL SDK without manual intervention, then using: